 - Work in close coordination with Space Grant to improve the environment for science, technology, engineering and mathematics education in the jurisdiction

 Main Components of NASA EPSCoR

 - NASA EPSCoR Research Infrastructure Development (RID) Program.
-The 2016 RID program provides funds for interdisciplinary theme-specific VISIONEERING workshops for up to $25,000.
+The 2017 RID program has just been released.
+This program provides funds for interdisciplinary theme-specific VISIONEERING workshops for up to $25,000.
 In addition small ($3,500) travel and proposal development grants are available.

 Visit NASA’s EPSCoR website for the history on the National EPSCoR program.